huentelb/simGPT/README.md

 6. Generate descriptive tables to describe the composition of clusters (more details below)

-#### 5.2 Benchmarking (RQ1)
+#### 5.2 Benchmarking
-[03_prep_benchmark.R](03_prep_benchmark.R) and [04_benchmark.R](04_benchmark.R) contain the code to compare the GPT from the synthetic population based on `rsocsim` with the empirical Norwegian register data.
+[03_prep_benchmark.R](03_prep_benchmark.R), [04_benchmark.R](04_benchmark.R) and [4_ame.do](4_ame.do) contain the code to compare the GPT from the synthetic population based on `rsocsim` with the empirical Norwegian register data.
 Note that you need access to the register data and that the empirical data needs to be prepared on the Norwegian server (GPT are defined using the same logic, but in stata; code not shared here).
 The benchmarking is also conducted on the Norwegian server, after uploading the simulated data.
 The empirical data cannot be downloaded from the Norwegian server.

 This is the main output these two code files produce:
 - Aggregate indicators of demographic events based on both data sources (Table 1)
 - Mean time spent in each GPT based on both data sources (Table 1)
 - Overall sequence indicators based on both data sources (Table 1)
 - BIC differences between sequences based on both data sources (Table 1)
-- Cluster characteristics based on both data sources (Table 2)
+- Cluster characteristics based on both data sources (Figure A3 and Table A1)

-#### 5.3 Future GPT (RQ2)
+#### 5.3 Future GPT (RQ1)
 [05_future_gpt60.R](05_future_gpt60.R) and [06_future_gpt00.R](06_future_gpt00.R) analyse the GPT for both birth cohorts (1960 and 2000) from ages 0 to 100, thereby 'projecting' GPT into the future and examining typical GPT for both cohorts.
 For these analyses, you only need the simulated data, thus no access to the Norwegian register data.

 These two code files produce:
-- Graphical representation of typical GPT through relative frequency sequence plots (Figure 2 and Figure 3)
+- Graphical representation of typical GPT through relative frequency sequence plots (Figure 1 and Figure 2)

-#### 5.4 Future GPT (RQ3)
+#### 5.4 Future GPT (RQ2)
 The [07_future_compare.R](07_future_compare.R) compares the GPT for both cohorts, to investigate change of (typical) GPT over historical time.

 This code file produces: